aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

-# python-sam
+# python-AWS Serverless Application Model (AWS SAM)

-This is implementation of the Queue-based ingestion with Amazon API Gateway using Python and AWS SAM.
+This is implementation of the Queue-based ingestion with Amazon API Gateway using Python and AWS Serverless Application Model (AWS SAM).

-## Project structure
+## Project Structure

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders:

-- `src\api` - Code for the application's Lambda functions and Lambda Authorizer.
+- `src\api` - Code for the application's AWS Lambda functions and AWS Lambda Authorizer.
 - `events` - Invocation events that you can use to invoke the function.
 - `tests/unit` - Unit tests for the application code.
 - `tests/integration` - Integration tests for the API.